torbs/eik-lib.github.io/docs/server_rest_api.md

 ## NPM Packages

-A NPM packages is a local replika of a module found in the [NPM registry](https://www.npmjs.com/) intended to be referenced from a HTML document and loaded by a browser.
+An NPM package is a local replica of a package found in the [NPM registry](https://www.npmjs.com/) intended to be referenced from an HTML document and loaded by a browser.
 In many cases, with exceptions, a NPM Package will be a library or utillity [Packages](#packages) depend on.

 NPM Packages are versioned and consist of one or more files.
 A NPM package are immutable.